On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

-In this section, we provide some useful notations and classical results from metric geometry and algebraic topology.
-We give a brief overview here; for more detailed and complete treatment, we refer the readers to standard textbooks such as \cite{burago2001course,gromov1999metric,Kozlov-book,MUNK,spanier1994algebraic}.
+In this section, we provide a brief overview of useful notation and classical results from metric geometry and algebraic topology.
+For more detailed and complete treatment, we refer the reader to textbooks on metric geometry~\cite{burago2001course,gromov1999metric} and algebraic topology~\cite{Kozlov-book,MUNK,spanier1994algebraic}.

-We remark here that a topological space is always assumed to be paracompact, and a \emph{map} is understood to be a continuous one.